udhc-journals/udhc-journals.github.io/_pages/home.md

   - image_path: /assets/images/vikram-h4all.jpg
     alt: "health4all"
     title: "Healthcare for All"
     excerpt: "Healthcare is basic dignity of human life in modern civilization.
-Project Vikram  is setting up the tools for an accessible virtual hospital"
+Project Vikram  is setting up the tools for an accessible virtual hospital.
+These include EMR, HMS, PACS among other tools along with AI enablement<br><br><br>"
     url: "/virtual-hospital/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/sing-tech.jpg
     alt: "democratised singularity"
     title: "Singularity Technologies for All"
     excerpt: "Science and technology have ushered in a new era for our species, but the advances have also ridged new divides.
-Project Vikram  is developing technologies to bridge the current digital divide and the impending cognitive divide"
+Project Vikram  is developing technologies to bridge the current digital divide and the impending cognitive divide <br><br>"
     url: "/tech4all/"
     btn_class: "btn--primary"
     btn_label: "Learn more"